konmik/konmik.github.io/content/post/when_to_not_use_rxjava.md

 will think that it is OK to place this transformation into a different place, put it into another thread or even completely remove it while refactoring.
-If your `map` was saving the values into the database or was showing them on the screen then the refactoring will cause bugs.
+If your `map` was saving the values into a database or was showing them on the screen then the refactoring will cause bugs.